Myavuzars/Deep-Learning-Models/README.md

 # Deep-Learning-Models
-Applied machine learning and deep learning models in R
+Applied machine learning and deep learning models in R and Python